Using the Path of Least Resistance to Explain Deep Networks: Experiments

 We evaluated these metrics for a range of top-$k\%$, from 1\% to 65\%, as shown in Fig. \ref{fig:voc_metrics}.
-To summarise performance across different $k\%$ values, we calculated the area under the curve (AUC) for Comprehensiveness.
-We similarly calculated the area over the curve (AOC) for Log-odds, since the values of this metric are negative.
-In both cases these are the area between the metric curves and the horizontal line at $y=0$.
-These results are presented in Table \ref{tab:results_voc}.
+To summarise performance across different $k\%$ values, we calculated the area under the curve (AUC) for Comprehensiveness (higher AUC = better, since higher comprehensiveness at each $k$ is better).

+For Log-odds, interpretation requires care.
+At each masking level $k$, the raw log-odds value is typically negative (masking important features reduces evidence for the target class), and more negative values indicate better attribution quality.
+To produce a summary where ``higher is better'' for both metrics, we report the area between the log-odds curve and zero, equivalently, the magnitude of the area under the (negative) curve.
+We call this the area-over-curve (AOC).
+Under this convention, a method that produces more negative log-odds after masking will have a larger AOC, so \textbf{higher AOC-Log-odds is better} in Table \ref{tab:results_voc}, consistent with the AUC-Comprehensiveness column.

 Additionally, Fig. \ref{fig:duck} provides a qualitative comparison between Geodesic IG and Integrated Gradients.
 The results demonstrate that Geodesic IG outperforms other methods in explaining the model's behaviour on the dataset, with a particularly notable improvement in comprehensiveness.
 Further qualitative comparisons can be found in Appendix \ref{app:voc}.